unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 ## Network configuration

 Depending on your hosting infrastructure, you will need open TCP ports on your firewall:
-- DEVNET:
+- SANDBOX:
   * `4102` (required): this is the communication port used by the node to exchange information with other nodes of the uns.network
   * `4103` (optional): open it if you want to open the API to the world, in order to submit transactions for example.
 If you don't know what is it for, keep it closed
-- MAINNET: not available yet
+- LIVENET: not available yet

 ::: warning
 Don't forget to forward (by NAT, routing ...) the opened ports to the corresponding ports on your VM or Docker engine!